To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

 “Utilities can earn more money by growing their asset base.
 While it is normally hard to achieve this, any major new investment in renewables from wider infrastructure spend could expand the assets from which they are able to make a return.
 Any push to accelerate the growth of renewables should allow these utilities to grow faster than they have previously and could also lead to higher multiples for these companies.”

-Whether or not the US government decides to dig deep and finance a major infrastructure overhaul after the coming US election, Lydotes feels there is still broad support for infrastructure renewal at both a political and public level.
+Whether or not the US government decides to dig deep and finance a major infrastructure overhaul and whatever the final political shape Congress takes, Lydotes feels there is still broad support for infrastructure renewal at both a political and public level.

-“Given the chronic state of disrepair we see in US infrastructure today, and the seemingly endless willingness of the US government to currently stimulate the economy with fiscal spending, we think this is again going to be the sole area that both mainstream candidates will agree on as they head into the November elections.
+“Given the chronic state of disrepair we see in US infrastructure today, and the seemingly endless willingness of the US government to currently stimulate the economy with fiscal spending, we think this is again going to be one area that both Republicans and Democrats can agree on.

 “As we start to look beyond the Covid-19 pandemic, and with unemployment set to be increasingly elevated, there is no doubt more and more people are talking about infrastructure again and the potential for a Roosevelt type New Deal program for public works and investment,” he concludes.

 1 Guardian.
-Jobless America: the coronavirus unemployment crisis in figures.
-May 28, 2020.
+Jobless America: the coronavirus unemployment crisis.

 2 Express.
 Coronavirus breakthrough: How Trump could emulate FDR’s New Deal to rebuild US economy.
 April 6, 2020.